 - Opportunities – What opportunities present themselves in working with this persona?

 Create around 2-3 buyer personas for your business.
 Afterwards, you can create a roadmap for each persona.

 How to create a goal based roadmap

-We’re going to take you through the step-by-steps of creating a goal based roadmap.
+We’re going to take you through the step-by-step of creating a roadmap.

 1. Awareness – First Interaction

 This step is when you’re first introducing yourself to your audience.
 This is where people are looking for answers to problems online, searching for services, or are just casually browsing.
 You want to create content that is easy to consume, helpful, and solves problems for your audience that they may not even know about.

 Content that goes into the awareness phase includes blog posts, social media, video and webinars, and tools and kits your digital marketing provides.
 When people find your content helpful, emotionally stirring, or interesting, they can move to the consideration part of the funnel.

 2. Engagement – Second or Third Interaction

 It’s said that it takes at least two interactions online to build with a customer before they start to consider you.
 The consideration phase takes form in people liking and following your social media, subscribing to your newsletter, or researching more into your company.